Near Term Account Balance Forecast II (alternate to previously shared template)

 Overview

-This is very similar to my Previous Account Balance Forecast here.
+This is similar to my Previous Account Balance Forecast here.

-The difference is that it now provides a further look-ahead- 54 entries vs 27.
-I had to remove the Transaction Query data to create room.
+The difference is that it now provides a further look-ahead- 54 entries vs 27, allows you to choose an end date for the transactions which allow you to have different amounts and frequencies for the same category.

 Bottom line is I created this and thought others may want this as well so I’m sharing.